Shopping for your daily groceries – Our GUIDE to the Danish Grocery Market

 A range of discount chains battle fiercely over market share.

-However, for some years, the discount chain Netto, owned by Salling Group, has been the market leader with approximately 35 percent share of the total discount market.
+However, for some years, the discount chain Netto, owned by Salling Group, has been the market leader of the grocery discount market with approximately 35 percent share of the total grocery discount market.

-In the latest public figures we could find, Netto’s share of the discount market is estimated to be 35 percent of the discount market with a 15 percent share of the total grocery market.
+In the latest public figures we could find, Netto’s share is estimated to be 35 percent of the grocery discount market with a 15 percent share of the total grocery market.

-Second after Netto, so they claim, are Rema 1000 which would bring them to 25 to 30 percent market share of the discount market.
+Second after Netto is Rema 1000 which would bring them to 25 to 30 percent market share of the grocery discount market.

 In Denmark it has become something quite common and normal to shop at a discounter.
 When Netto was first launched, many people took more fancy shopping bags with them, such as IRMA bags, when they went shopping, thus being able to put the cheap goods into a higher end brand bag.

-But now, many discounters have very good quality brands and products, and some of the renovated discount shops are even better looking than traditional grocery stores.
+But now, many discounters have very good quality brands and products, and the renovated discount shops are looking much better and compare more with the traditional grocery stores.

 NORMAL is a discount chain selling hair products, body care products, cosmetics and other household supplies in competition with Matas and the supermarkets also selling these items.